Psychology

 W

 The course is an introduction to the field of research in the behavioral sciences and is the first of the three-course sequence.
-Topics include scientific method, research ethics, literature review, research designs, sampling, research question and hypothesis development.
-Students will be expected to develop a research proposal using the survey method of data collection.
-Course presented through lecture, research activities, exams, and research proposal.
+Topics include scientific methods, research ethics, literature review, research designs, sampling, research questions and hypothesis development.
+Students are expected to develop a research proposal using the survey method of data collection.
+The course is presented through lectures, research activities, exams, and the research proposal.

 PY 415: Research II